The-Philomath/LearningCurve/Articles/C++/Basic.md

 auto b = vb[10]; //type of auto not necessarily be bool.
 From cppinsight its std::_bitreference bool *pb = &b; //error, cannot convert 'std::_Bit_reference*' to 'bool*' in initialization
 ```
+* Perfect forwarding allows you to preserve an argument’s value category (lvalue/rvalue) and const/volatile modifiers.